-International Public Sector Accounting Standard 7, "Investments in Associates," is set out in paragraphs 1-49.
+International Public Sector Accounting Standard 7, "Investments in Associates" (IPSAS 7) is set out in paragraphs 1-49 and the Appendix.
 All the paragraphs have equal authority.
-IPSAS 7 should be read in the context of the Basis for Conclusions and the "Preface to the International Public Sector Accounting Standards."
-IPSAS 3, "Accounting Policies, Changes in Accounting Estimates and Errors," provides a basis for selecting and applying accounting policies in the absence of explicit guidance.
+IPSAS 7 should be read in the context of the Basis for Conclusion (if any), and the "Preface to the International Public Sector Accounting Standards."
+IPSAS 3, "Accounting Policies, Changes in Accounting Estimates and Errors" provides a basis for selecting and applying accounting policies in the absence of explicit guidance.